Jcsegertudelft/Geo5017ML_Assignment1/README.md

 # Required Packages
 The files only uses the Numpy package for arrays and computation and the Matplotlib package for visualization.
-These can be installed through: \n pip install numpy \n pip install matplotlib
+These can be installed through:

+pip install numpy

+pip install matplotlib